Simhada Mari: Production

 The scene in the film had ten stuntmen jump down from a height of 20 feet in police shoes and all had their legs fractured and also camera operator Viji died on the spot.

 Simran, then a new actress, was chosen for the female lead role.
 Popular Telugu actor Krishnam Raju was chosen to play a pivotal role making his debut in Kannada films.

 Soundtrack

 The soundtrack of the film was composed by Hamsalekha and the audio was bought by Lahari Music.

-Box-office

-The movie ran for 150 days at few centres across the Karnataka.